PREMSAITEJA/RoadDamageDetection/README.md

 streamlit run Home.py
 ```

-## If not run and your facing the issues then, try the follwoing commands:
+## If not run and your facing the issues then, try the follwoing commands :

 ```
 chmod +x setup.sh